sarathsurpur/Clustering/README.md

-Clustering the mails from Enron Organisation and using the clustering technique to see the interesting results Tried using the Kmeans and LDA (topic modelling technique)
+Clustering the mails from Enron Organisation using the Kmeans and LDA (topic modelling technique)